 In many cases, bidding wars and multiple offer situations may arise, which means you’d be bidding against other buyers at the same time.
 In a case like this, you’ll certainly need to take steps to differentiate yourself from these other buyers to encourage the seller to look your way, and showing time that you’ve already pre-qualified for a mortgage to buy a home at that price point can certainly help.

 With a pre-approval letter in hand, you may be able to impress sellers and stand out to them, which can hopefully nudge them in your direction.

 If finding and buying a new home in Idaho are on the agenda for you, be sure to take the right steps in the appropriate order, and that usually starts with a visit to your mortgage lender.
 Talking to your lender before you start looking for a new home to buy can help ensure that you’re in the right financial position to put in an offer and will make sure you’re looking at homes that fall within your budget.

 Need a Mortgage?

-At Sammamish Mortgage, we’ve been in the mortgage business for more than 25 years helping buyers in Idaho obtain the mortgages they need to make their dreams of homeownership come true, and we’d love to help you too.
+At Sammamish Mortgage, we’ve been in the mortgage business since 1992 helping buyers in Idaho obtain the mortgages they need to make their dreams of homeownership come true, and we’d love to help you too.
+We offer a variety of mortgage programs with flexible eligibility criteria.
 Please contact us today to get the process started!